thefalc/instabread-codelab-sample/README.md

 }
 ```

 1. Similar to the code you added for storing the shopper account information in the vault, this code is storing the banking information in the vault and receiving tokens back.
-The tokens are then posted to the `/api/moov-bank-account-creation` endpoint.
+The tokens are then posted to the **/api/moov-bank-account-creation** endpoint.
-1. Open the file [pages/api/moov-bank-account-creation.js](/baseline/pages/api/moov-bank-account-creation.js).
+1. Open the file [**pages/api/moov-bank-account-creation.js**](/baseline/pages/api/moov-bank-account-creation.js).
 This handler accepts the tokens representing the banking information from the shopper and securely shares them with Moov via the second route you created earlier.
-1. Scroll down to the line beginning with `let connectionsRouteUrl`.
+1. Scroll down to the line beginning with **let connectionsRouteUrl**.
 Update this URL to the Moov Bank Account Creation route URL.
-Make sure that you replace the `{accountId}` portion in the URL with the `moovAccountId` constant similar to the following:
+Make sure that you replace the `{accountId}` portion in the URL with the `**moovAccountId**` constant similar to the following:

 ```javascript
 let connectionsRouteUrl = `https://ebfc9bee4242.gateway.skyflowapis.com/v1/gateway/outboundRoutes/h3e5a644a8674b29a9bfcbdfbccf16fe/accounts/${moovAccountId}/bank-accounts`;